 While the city centre is packed with action, the surrounding Hungarian countryside is lush and well worth a detour.
 From the "Hungarian Sea" to royal palaces, these day trips are easy to reach and add a whole new layer of pizazz to your jollies.

-• Visegrád - famous for its hilltop citadel and bobsleigh track, offering some of the best views of the Danube Bend.
+• 🏰 Visegrád: medieval hilltop citadel and a summer toboggan run, with some of the best views of the Danube Bend.
+About 90 minutes by train and bus.

-• Esztergom - visit the country’s biggest basilica and pop across the bridge to Slovakia for a quick two-country flex.
+• Esztergom: Hungary's biggest basilica sits here, and the Mária Valéria bridge across the Danube takes you to Slovakia for a quick two-country flex.
+Two hours by train.

-• Eger - a bit further out but worth it for the castle, thermal baths, and the famous 'Bull's Blood' red wine.
+• 🍷 Eger: a bit further out at two hours on the train, but worth it for the castle, thermal baths and the famous 'Bull's Blood' red wine.

-🏨 Where to Stay on Your Holidays to Budapest
+🏨 Where to Stay on your Hungary holidays

 Whether you're after a romantic city break for two, a family holiday with the kids, or something properly luxurious, we've got Budapest hotels to suit.
 Have a look through some of our top picks below, or, if you like to look at all your options, you can browse all our Budapest hotels here: